DevExpress/moment-duration-format-commonjs/README.md

 The plugin exports the init function so that duration format can be initialized on other moment instances.

-To use this plugin with any other moment.js package, for example `moment-timezone`, manually call the exported setup function to install the plugin into the desired package.
+Call the exported setup function to install the plugin into the desired package.

 ```javascript
 var moment = require("moment-timezone");